ajavaguy/java-ee/README.md

            - Are stateless components that run on the server side for processing messages delivered by Java Messaging Service.
  - CDI (Context and Dependency Injection): Bean and Dependency Injection
      - Bean: Instantiated, managed, and injected by a container.
 Injected into servlet, other beans, JAX-RS resources
+     - CDI:
-     - CDI: Provides a standard Dependency Injection framework, improves structure of application code, manages beans.
+         - Provides a standard Dependency Injection framework, improves structure of application code, manages beans.
+         - There are 3 ways to inject a bean into another
+            - @Inject
+            - @Named if there are many types of a Bean
+            - @Qualifier
+            - @Producer
      - Discovery Mode:
          - Explicit: Contains a beans.xml file with bean-discovery-mode=all -> no longer need to annotate any of our classes in order to make them beans, they'll automatically be created as a bean in the CDI container.
          - Implicit: No beans.xml file.
 Contains one or more classes with a bean-defining annotation.